makandra/terraform-aws-ses/README.md

 It also supports further configuration like the usage of a configuration set for the identity, or adding a custom FROM domain.
 Optionally it creates validation records for SPF, DKIM and DMARC in a given Route 53 Zone.

-# Contents

-## package.json

-The `package.json` is required for the [semantic-release](https://semantic-release.gitbook.io/semantic-release/).
-This is controlled via a Github Actions workflow.

-## pre-commit-config.yaml

-We rely on [pre-commit](https://pre-commit.com/) hooks to ensure the good code quality.
-This is also checked by a CI pipeline but recommended to use locally.
-It's also responsible for creating [terraform-docs](https://terraform-docs.io/).

-## .github/workflows

-We have several default workflows prepared.

-### checkov

-[checkov](https://www.checkov.io/) scans the terraform manifests for common misconfigurations.
-By default the root of the repository is scanned but if you have a repo with submodules (like for e.g. [makandra/terraform-aws-modules](https://github.com/makandra/terraform-aws-modules) you may want to alter the path of the GitHub action.

-### conventional-commits

-We want to enforce [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to ensure our `semantic-release` works correctly.

-### precommit

-We want to ensure that all our rules in the `pre-commit` configuration are applied.

-### semantic-release

-Whenever new commits are merged into the `main` branch we want a new release to be created.

-### tflint

-Terraform linter for finding possible errors, old syntax, unused declarations etc. Also it enforces best practices.
-See [tflint](https://github.com/terraform-linters/tflint).
-By default the root of the respository is scanned but if you have a repo with submodules (like for e.g. [makandra/terraform-aws-modules](https://github.com/makandra/terraform-aws-modules) you should add every submodule to the workflow matrix.

-# Recommended Repo configuration

-We recommend protecting the `main` branch and to allow new code pushes only via Pull Requests.
-This way it's ensured that all tests pass before a new release is pushed.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements